babelomics/impuSARS/README.md

 ## <a name="output">Example</a>

 An easy example is provided for testing purposes.
-To run this example you can just run (after [Installation](#installation)):
+To test this example you can just run (after [Installation](#installation)):

 ```
 # Docker mode